Parthiv-A-M/Temperature-Humidity-Monitor/README.md

-# ESP32 Temperature and Humidity Monitor
+# Temperature and Humidity Monitor using DHT11 and ESP32

-This IoT project uses an ESP32 and DHT11 sensor to measure real-time temperature and humidity.
+This IoT project uses an DHT11 sensor and ESP32 to measure real-time temperature and humidity.

 ## Components Used
 - ESP32 Dev Module